Safiye Elbi: Life

 Elbi was born on 29 June 1882 in Istanbul.
-Her father was Ferik Amet Besim Pasha, chief engineer of the Tersane-i Âmire, one of the pioneers of mechanical engineering in Turkey, and her mother was Josephine Wilward, the daughter of an English nobleman, Hammond Wilward (she adopted the name Firdevs as a Muslim after her marriage).
+Her father was Ferik Amet Besim Pasha, chief engineer of the Tersane-i Âmire, one of the pioneers of mechanical engineering in Turkey.
+Her mother was Hannah Jane Milward Castell.
+The daughter of Englishman Andrew Castell, who converted to Islam and took the name Hasan Bey after a career in the navy and the Tersane-i Âmire.
+Following her marriage, Hannah Jane adopted the name Firdevs as a Muslim.

 She studied at British and German girls' schools.
 She married a Marine Lieutenant Colonel Hüseyin Bey; She had two children, Fatma Nahide and Tarık.

 During the Balkan Wars, when the Red Crescent Society invited women from Istanbul to take care of the wounded soldiers, she applied with her sister Nesime Mukadder (Dölen).
 The two sisters took part in the establishment of hospitals by collecting bedding and quilts as donations for a while.
 At that time, the Asar-ı Atika Museum was turned into a temporary hospital and allocated to the British Red Cross, where the medical team from England treated the war-wounded in the building known as the "Museum Hospital".
 Safiye Elbi and her sister were sent to the Museum Hospital after a while because they knew English well.
 Elbi started her nursing career in this hospital.
 Museum director Halil Edhem Eldem allocated his lodging to the two sisters during his duties.

 After the temporary hospitals were closed, Safiye Hüseyin tried to improve her nursing knowledge by reading anatomy books.
 She attended the patient care courses organized by the Turkish Red Crescent Society in the university conference hall between 1913 and 1914.
 She helped the head of the society, Besim Ömer Akalin, in directing the women of Istanbul to volunteer nursing.

 During World War I, she worked as a volunteer nurse at Hilal-i Ahmer Galata and Cağaloğlu Hospitals.
 Elbi specialized in common tetanus and gangrene diseases.
 Afterwards, she was assigned to Istanbul Girls High School, where the Red Crescent Hospital was built during the war.
 Later, she started to work on the Reşit Paşa Hospital Ship, which transported the seriously injured from Çanakkale to Istanbul by ferry.
 German and Austrian nurses worked on the ship.
 Safiye Hanım served as the only Turkish nurse and head nurse on the hospital ship.